verygoodsoftwarenotvirus/blog/content/posts/babys-first-gcp.md

 Roles only apply to Cloud Run services, they do not apply to Cloud Run domain mappings.
 The Project > Editor role is needed to create or update domain mappings.
 ```

 "So much for my preciously curated list of permissions, stupid Terraform has to be an editor!"
 I cursed.
-Only it turned out that even wheN I granted it that permission, Terraform still couldn't manage the domain mapping.
+Only it turned out that even when I granted it that permission, Terraform still couldn't manage the domain mapping.
 I kept getting the same error over and over again:

 ```
 │ Error: Error waiting to create DomainMapping: resource is in failed state "Ready:False", message: Caller is not authorized to administer the domain 'web.site'.
 If you own 'web.site', you can obtain authorization by verifying ownership of the domain, or any of its parent domains, via the Webmaster Central portal: https://www.google.com/webmasters/verification/verification?domain=web.site.
 We recommend verifying ownership of the largest scope you wish to use with subdomains (eg. verify 'example.com' if you wish to map 'subdomain.example.com').
 ```

 That link would take me to a page that gleefully told me I had already verified it.
 I think it was just the case that the Terraform user isn't the explicit owner of the Domain like I am?
 Honestly not sure what happened here.
-I resolved to manage the damn mapping myself if I had to.
+I resolved to manage the damn mapping manually myself, which worked.

 ## Cloud Functions vs. Lambda

 When I used Lambda, I quite liked that I could provide it a compiled binary in a zip folder.
 It felt a little old fashioned, but it definitely worked.
 Cloud Functions works with a little more magic.
-Rather than provide a binary, you upload code to a Google Cloud Storage bucket, and that sets up a Cloud Build trigger, which runs a preconfigured script against the code in question depending on your chosen runtime.
-Getting even a simple cloud function to upload via Terraform proved very difficult for me.
+Rather than provide a binary, you upload code to a [Google Cloud Storage](https://cloud.google.com/storage) bucket, and that sets up a [Cloud Build](https://cloud.google.com/build) trigger, which runs a preconfigured script against the code in question depending on your chosen runtime.
+Getting even a simple Cloud Function to upload via Terraform proved very difficult for me.

 The long and short of it is, while nearly all the examples provided work, they do so because they don't use anything but the standard library.
-If you want to use any of your own code as libraries in your Cloud Function, you basically have to have a go.mod file _per Cloud Function._ This is pretty different from how I write Go code day-to-day, where I generally have one `go.mod` file per repository.
-No big whoop, it actually makes sense in part because the latest version of Go supported by Cloud Functions is 1.16, and I've been using 1.17 for a while, but I can specify 1.16 in the custom mod file.
+If you want to use any of your own code as libraries in your Cloud Function, you basically have to have a go.mod file _per Cloud Function._ This is pretty different from how I write Go code day-to-day, where I generally have exactly one `go.mod` file per repository.
+No big whoop, it actually makes sense in part because the latest version of Go supported by Cloud Functions is 1.16, and I've been using 1.18 since release, but I can specify 1.16 in the custom mod file to maintain compatibility.

-Building Cloud Function artifacts [can be done with the `pack` CLI]() for local testing, but you can't ship those artifacts to Cloud Functions, you can only ship raw code to be built by Cloud Build.
-Maybe it's documented somewhere, but this whole build process is very opaque and yields confusing errors that don't aid in diagnosis.
+Building Cloud Function artifacts [can be done with the `pack` CLI](https://buildpacks.io/docs/tools/pack/) for local testing, but you can't ship those artifacts to Cloud Functions, you can only ship raw code to be built by Cloud Build.
+Maybe it's documented somewhere, but this whole build process felt very opaque and yields confusing errors that didn't aid me in diagnosis.
 Some examples:

 ```
 Info 2022-02-08 19:48:39.274 CST Step #1 - "build": ERROR: No buildpack groups passed detection.